 Scheduling tweets be accomplished with an IFTTT-induced marriage between Google Calendar and Twitter.
 Cost? $0.
 Here’s how.

 Trying to shove all facets of my life into one-book (Leuchtturm) failed.
 Add: repeated drawing of spreads antagonized.
-Hobonichi & Kokuyo gifted the cure, fueling my entry into Planning Nirvana Land.
+Hobonichi + Kokuyo products fueled my entry into the Land of Planning Nirvana.

 Analog tools assist planning.
-Digital tools expedite writing and other tasks.
+Digital tools expedite writing and other chores.
 Productivity mandates awareness of, and easy access to, all matters related to a single task.
-The Hobonichi Weeks answers the call for a skilled maestro, embracing and sustaining digital/analog harmony.
+The Hobonichi Weeks answers the call for a maestro, embracing and sustaining digital/analog harmony.
 Here’s how.

 My multi-book Bullet Journal system includes an A5 Hobonichi Cousin Avec planner, devoted to all-things-writing.
 Despite the Hobo’s calendar structure, its flexibility embraces trackers and other BuJo hallmarks.
-A review of the top five empowering features follows.Estimated Reading Time: 7:11 minutes
+A review of the top five delightful features follow.

 The BuJo/bullet journal’s intense flexibility provides THE answer for organizing articles and blog posts.
 The trick to successful implementation requires knowing both your workflow and foibles, incorporating steps to accommodate each.